vov737/Project-Chimera/README.md

 Developed by: me (vov737) and Gemini 2.5 Flash :)

-Currently, the repository source code contains version 0.2.0 (the releases will be 0.1.5, then 0.2.0, their differences are in the browser's system links and in version 0.2.0 there is an Easter egg, find it), requirements: pyfltk requests cryptography lxml js2py Pillow pydantic.
+Currently, the repository source code contains version 0.2.0 (the releases will be 0.1.5, then 0.2.0, their differences are in the browser's system links and in version 0.2.0 there is an Easter egg, find it), requirements: pip install pyfltk requests cryptography lxml js2py Pillow pydantic.